deliciousbrains/wp-migrate-db/README.md

 ###Intelligently Detects Environment Limitations
 WP Migrate DB analyses both the remote and local environments to detect limitations and optimize performance.
 For example, we detect MySQL's `max_allowed_packet_size` setting and adjust how much SQL we execute at a time.
 Not only does this avoid failure, but allows us to increase performance.

+###Sync Media Libraries Between Installations
+Using the optional [WP Migrate DB Media Files](https://github.com/slang800/wp-migrate-db-media-files) addon, you can have media files synced between installs too.

 ##Installation
 1. Install [github-updater](https://github.com/afragen/github-updater) by downloading the latest zip [here](https://github.com/afragen/github-updater/releases).
 We rely on this plugin for updating WP Migrate DB directly from this git repo.
 2. Install WP Migrate DB by downloading the latest zip [here](https://github.com/slang800/wp-migrate-db/releases).
 Both github-updater and WP Migrate DB will now download their own updates automatically, so you will never need to go through that tedious zip downloading again.
-3. Access the WP Migrate DB menu option under Tools
+3. Access the WP Migrate DB menu option under Tools.
+4. Install the optional [WP Migrate DB Media Files](https://github.com/slang800/wp-migrate-db-media-files) addon.

 ##Help Videos